matthewrstone/puppet-pe_winagent/README.md

 #### Cmdlets

 	Test-PuppetInstall    = Verify the PS module is working and if a PE agent is installed.
 	Install-Puppet        = Installs the puppet agent from a specified master.

-#### Usage

-** Parameters **
+Parameters below:

 	  Local options:
 	  -Local			= Install Puppet agent locally
 	  -Master			= Specify the Puppet Master which contains the MSI/install script.
 	  -CertName		= Specify your FQDN for puppet registration.
 	  -CAServer		= Specify a CA server for the puppet agent.

 	  Remote options:
 	  -Remote			= Install Puppet agent remotely
 	  -ComputerList		= Either a single hostname or a CSV list of hosts to install remotely.

 *Note: To install Puppet remotely you need to have PSRemoting enabled and have TrustedHosts configured.
 If you don't know how to get started on that, you may want to consider the local method for now.*